 Recent data from the Bureau of Meteorology show that 2019 was Australia’s hottest year on record, with average temperatures 1.52 degrees Celsius above the long-term average (BOM 2020).
 The number of days over 35 degrees has increased (BOM & CSIRO 2018), increasing the probability of heatwaves.
 Very high monthly maximum temperatures that occurred around 2% of the time in the past (1951–1980) now occur around 12% of the time (2003–2017) (BOM & CSIRO 2018).
 This increase in the number of very hot days is projected to continue under climate change (BOM & CSIRO 2018).

-Health impacts from bushfires include immediate effects of death and trauma from the fire, as well as longer-term effects.
+Health impacts from bushfires include immediate effects of death and trauma from the fires, as well as exacerbations of some respiratory and cardiovascular conditions.

 In Australia, there were an average of 5.4 bushfire-related deaths per year between 1901 and 1964, and 10.5 per year between 1965 and 2011 (Blanchi et al. 2012)—a comparison which doesn’t take population growth into account.
 A large proportion of these deaths occurred in 6 individual years, including 2009, when the Black Saturday bushfires killed 173 people (The 2009 Victorian Bushfires Royal Commission 2009).
 In addition, an average of 174 bushfire-related injuries are estimated each year for the period 1967–2013 (Geoscience Australia 2019).